Five women file lawsuit against Bill Cosby, accusing him of sexual assault

 The lawsuit did not name a dollar figure sought by the plaintiffs.

-Cosby's spokesman Andrew Wyatt called the civil action "frivolous" and accused plaintiffs of seeking a payout.
+Cosby’s spokesman Andrew Wyatt called the civil action “frivolous” and accused the plaintiffs of seeking a payout.

 “We believe that the courts as well as the court of public opinion will follow the rules of law and relieve Mr. Cosby of these alleged accusations,” Wyatt said in a statement.